Papal name: History

 During the first centuries of the church, the bishops of Rome continued to use their baptismal names after their elections.
 The custom of choosing a new name began in AD 533: Mercurius deemed it inappropriate for a pope to be named after the pagan Roman god Mercury, and adopted the name John II in honor of his predecessor John I, who was venerated as a martyr.
-In the 10th century, clerics from beyond the Alps, especially Germany and France, acceded to the papacy and replaced their foreign-sounding names with more traditional ones.
+In the tenth century, clerics from beyond the Alps, especially Germany and France, acceded to the papacy and replaced their foreign-sounding names with more traditional ones.

 The last pope to use his baptismal name was Marcellus II in 1555, a choice that was even then quite exceptional.
 Names are freely chosen by popes, and not based on any system.
-Names of immediate or distant predecessors, mentors, saints, or even family members – as was the case with John XXIII – have been adopted.
+Names of immediate or distant predecessors, mentors, saints, or even family members — as was the case with John XXIII — have been adopted.

-In 1978, Cardinal Albino Luciani became the first pope to take a double name, John Paul I, to honour his two immediate predecessors, John XXIII and Paul VI; he had been elevated to bishop by John XXIII, then to patriarch of Venice and the College of Cardinals by Paul VI.
-John Paul I was also the first pope in almost 1,100 years since Lando in 913 to adopt a papal name that had not previously been used.
-After John Paul I's sudden death a month later, Cardinal Karol Józef Wojtyła was elected and, wishing to continue his predecessor's work, became the second pope to take a double name as John Paul II.
-In 2013, a new name was introduced into the lineage: on being elected pope, Cardinal Jorge Mario Bergoglio selected the name Francis to emphasize the spirit of poverty and peace embodied by Saint Francis of Assisi.
+In 1978, Cardinal Albino Luciani became the first pope to take a double name, John Paul I, to honor his two immediate predecessors, John XXIII and Paul VI.
+John Paul I was also the first pope since Lando in 913 to adopt a papal name that had not previously been used.
+In 2013, a new name was introduced: Cardinal Jorge Mario Bergoglio selected the name Francis in honour of Saint Francis of Assisi.